Arkansas–LSU football rivalry: 1996 – first "Boot" trophy awarded

 In 1996, the 19th-ranked LSU Tigers won the first "Boot" trophy, 17–7.
 For the Tigers, running back Kevin Faulk rushed for 138 yards and a touchdown and quarterback Herb Tyler threw for 191 yards.
 LSU coach Gerry DiNardo was quoted after the game as saying, "Obviously it was a great win.
 I feel we had a terrific first half.
 In the second half the defense didn't play as well as it should and the offense didn't score."

-Initial reaction to the awarding of the trophy was mixed, but in the intervening years it has come to represent a ratcheting up of the rivalry.